 With a name like Two-Gun Kid, you may expect a shoot-first-ask-questions-later type of frontier gunslinger, not a skilled litigator.
 Matt Hawk (also known as Matt Hawkins and Matt Liebowitz at various points over his history) was a Boston lawyer inspired by a fictional hero to fight crime in the American Wild West.

 After training as a gunfighter, he adopted the moniker Two-Gun Kid and headed to the frontier to dispense justice.

-Over the years, the Two-Gun Kid has had any number of adventures.
+Over the years, the Two-Gun Kid has had a number of adventures.
 He’s teamed up with fellow frontier heroes like Kid Colt, the Rawhide Kid, and the Phantom Rider, but his exploits aren’t limited to the Old West.